PERSONALIZED COUNSEL FOR DIVORCE, CUSTODY AND MORE

 Everyone should have the basics of estate planning completed.
 You may think you have many years before it is necessary to worry about these issues, but accidents, illness and incapacity can afflict anyone at any age.

 For your family, having all the necessary documents in place will come as a huge relief.
 Estate planning is best done when you can sit down and reflect on goals for you and your family.
 Having the proper documents ready when your family needs them is a great gift.
-Our attorneys at R.S.C.
-Law Group, Inc., can help you.
-We represent clients throughout Monterey and Orange County.
+Our attorneys at 831-275-0987, can help you.
+We represent clients throughout Monterey County.

 Helping You Create Wills, Trusts And Powers Of Attorney